Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

     // t-value tracking
     var currentT: Float = 0.0
     var previousT: Float = 0.0

+    // totalTChange:
-    var totalTChange: Float = 0.0 // Increases as the user moves their thumb either up or down the line
+    // Increases as the user moves their thumb either up or down the line
+    // NOT meters, this is % of length of user's middle finger var totalTChange: Float = 0.0

     var contactTime: Float = -1.0
     var justReleased: Bool = false

+    // When justReleased is true, the variables below will help us determine what the user is doing.

+    // isDrag: User is performing a drag gesture
+    // Threshold of 0.01 was arbitrarily chosen, and seems to work well enough.
+    // Increase for more 'deadzone' before a drag is detected. var isDrag: Bool { totalTChange > 0.01 } // i.e. 1% of the length of the user's middle finger

-    var isDrag: Bool { totalTChange > 0.1 } // If true: User is performing a drag gesture var isTap: Bool { !isDrag && contactTime > 0.05 && contactTime < 0.5 } // If true: User is performing a tap gesture
+    // isTap: User is performing a tap gesture
+    // Again, thresholds were chosen arbitrarily and work okay.
+Adjust as needed. var isTap: Bool { !isDrag && contactTime > 0.05 && contactTime < 0.5 }

     mutating func reset() {
       currentT = 0.0
+      // and all the other variables...
-      // ...
+      // (removed for brevity)
     }
   }